k-takata/minpac/README.md

 Register a plugin.

 `{url}` is a URL of a plugin.
 It can be a short form (`'<github-account>/<repository>'`) or a valid git URL.
+Note: Unlike Vundle, a short form without `<github-account>/` is not supported.
+(Because vim-scripts.org is not maintained now.)

 `{config}` is a Dictionary of options for configuring the plugin.